YongyuLiu03/ur10e_controller/README.md

 4. Run `rosrun ur10e_controller print_reconstruct.py`, the robot will compute and store plans for printing a cubic, then waits input in terminal to execute the plans.

    Or run `rosrun ur10e_controller direct_print.py`, which loads pre-computed plans and execute them.

+5. Run `python3 scripts/printhead_control.py` to manually control the printhead motor, or uncomment arduino lines in `print_reconstruct.py` or `direct_print.py` for automatic control and the motor will be stopped when the robot is rotating.

+## Troubleshoot

+__Do not__ mess with camera's calibration.
+You can try More -> Calibration Data -> Restore Factory in Intel RealSense Viewer SDK, but __do not__ try other self-calibration methods in SDK unless you have a good reason and are familiar with depth camera calibration.
+This may result in wrong hand-eye calibration result and erroneous point cloud reconstruction.

+For scripts that contain processing point clouds, check the variable `depth_scale = profile.get_device().first_depth_sensor().get_depth_scale()`.
+Due to unknown hardware issues, the value of depth_scale is either 9.999999747378752e-05 or 0.0010000000474974513.
+Although they refer to the same length unit, the point cloud will be scaled incorrectly when `depth_scale < 0.001`.
+The solution is to scale the point cloud down by 0.1 once it is created from rgbd image, e.g. in [realtime.py](https://github.com/YongyuLiu03/ur10e_controller/blob/2a371789d94ba79f7d897c28c006ca2252fdcb7c/scripts/realtime.py#L121).

+For this specific project, use my modified version of these packages instead of the original ones in the catkin workspace: [universal_robot](https://github.com/YongyuLiu03/universal_robot), [Universal_Robots_ROS_Driver](https://github.com/YongyuLiu03/Universal_Robots_ROS_Driver), [realsense-ros](https://github.com/YongyuLiu03/realsense-ros).

+The position of `printer_link` defined in `catkin_ws/src/universal_robot/ur_description/urdf/inc/ur_macro.xacro` may not be accurate and requires manual adjustment.
+To do this, move the robot's end effector, which is set to be printer_link, to a position.
+Capture and visualize a frame in Open3D with the printer attached to the robot.
+In the window, also include a point indicating the goal position.
+Compare and adjust the translations in `ur_macro.xacro` accordingly, so that the printer's tip and the target point align.
+This step is necessary because the point cloud comparison relies grealy on the alignment of the printed object and the ideal model.

+Due to the unsteadiness of camera holder, tape the camera firmly to the holder before starting the experiment, and recalibrate anytime you feel necessary.

+If the IK solution of robot shown in RViz distorts greatly resulting in collision during movement, the most effetive way is to examine and modify joint degree constraints in `catkin_ws/src/universal_robot/ur_description/config/ur10e/joint_limits.yaml`.

 ## References
 - [Open3D](http://www.open3d.org/)